MileHacker Logo

 Accessibility

 KRL and Angkot systems have limited access for travelers with mobility issues (steps, crowded platforms).
-Taxis/private automobiles are more functional.
+Taxis/private cars are more down-to-earth.

 Efficiency Tips

 Avoid KRL peak hours.
-For Angkots, confirm routes with operators, have small Rupiah notes ready, and expect close seating.
+For Angkots, confirm routes with drivers, have small Rupiah notes ready, and expect close seating.

 Trans Pakuan Bus Service